windingtree/videre/packages/docs/docs/protocol/on-chain.md

 ## Accounting

 Accounting of funds is handled by a centralised accounting contract, similar to the `vat` system as used in MakerDAO.
 The actual funds are held by *joiner* contracts.
-This allows for the system to limit the types of collateral / tokens that may be used to pay for vouchers.
-There are three types of accounts that own funds in Videre's `vat`:
+This allows for the system to limit the types of collateral / tokens that may be used to pay for stubs.
+There are three types of accounts that may own collateral managed within the `vat`:

-1. Service providers
+1. Service Providers (`bytes32`)
-2. Vouchers
+2. Stubs (`bytes32`)
-3. The protocol
+3. Ethereum addresses (`address`)

+Funds are specified in mappings such that:

+1. For `bytes32` accounts: `mapping (bytes32 => mapping (address => uint256))`
+2. For `address` accounts: `mapping (address => mapping (address => uint256))`

-Funds are specified in a mapping of `address` to `token` to `balance`.
-The address zero `token` may be implemented and represent the native unit of account.
+The zero address `token` MAY be implemented and represent the deployment chain's native unit of account.

 :::tip
-As vouchers may be resold on secondary markets, any monetary value that is attached to them should be accounted by voucher.
+As stubs may be resold on secondary markets, any collateral attached to them should move simultaneously, therefore the stub represents an account itself.
 :::

-Ownership of vouchers is handled through a `voucher` to `address` mapping.
+Ownership of stubs is handled through a `stub` to `address` mapping:

+* `mapping (bytes32 => address)`

-Similar to MakerDAO's `vat`, root administrative contracts can be attached to the `vat` to allow movement of funds and voucher ownership.
-This allows for future use cases such as a ProxyContract that implements zk ownership of a voucher.
+Similar to MakerDAO's `vat`, root administrative contracts can be attached to the `vat` to allow custom movement of funds / stub ownership.
+This allows for future use cases such as a ProxyContract that implements zk ownership of a stub.

-Also, similar to MakerDAO's `vat` contract, the system itself will have an account in this contract, and it's at this account where the system will accrue any protocol fees.

-Additionally, the protocol fee is to be specified in this contract in basis points on a public variable.
+Industrial lines (such as `stays`) will have an account within the `vat`.
+This account will be an *ethereum address* corresponding to the contract's deployment address.
+This allows for the system to accrue protocol fees, and to account for these fees on a *per industry basis*, allowing the case of different protocol fees depending on an industry.

-## State Transition
+## Stubs

-Every voucher issued follows a defined life-cycle, the simplest being a ticket to an event which is either `issued`, or `clipped`.
-It is the job of industry contracts to implement the `ILifeCycle` interface to define the industry-specific life-cycle rules for vouchers.
+When a service provider and consumer come to an agreement, they make a `deal`.
+The result of this `deal` is a *stub* (voucher) that represents a future service to be delivered by the service provider to the consumer.
+This future service (*items*) is subject to *terms* and carries a specified *cost*.
+It is the role of the line (industry) contract to implement rules defining the *lifecycle* of their issued stubs.

+### Items

+An `item` array, in the [primitive](./primitives) sense.

 ### Terms

 A `term` is a business logic primitive for Videre, and may be called by either party, depending on the `term`.
 For example there may be a `NO_REFUND_AFTER_CHECKIN` term where upon the `consumer` checks into the accommodation facility, the `service provider` may call the term to have the whole balance of funds transferred to themselves.

-Another example may be a `48HR_RAINCHECK` by which the voucher may be fully refundable.
+Another example may be a `48HR_RAINCHECK` by which the stub may be fully refundable.
 The `consumer` could then call the `term` which would refund their payment provided the conditions were met.

 :::caution
 Careful consideration should be given to terms and the privacy implications that they may have.